amber-smalltalk/amber-documentation/faq.md

 -  ``npm update amber-dev`` in every project dir will fix it for current projects

+### How do I get the text value of an input field?

+Assuming I have a field with an id of #field1, how do I get the text value of it?

+Answer:

+   '#field1' asJQuery val

+Note:

+All Javascript methods in jQuery are available to you this way.

+Multi parameter functions are then mapped like:

+    aQuery.sampleFunc (a,b,c);

+    aQuery sampleFunc: a and: b and: c.

+The ``and:`` can be whatever.
+The only thing that matters is the first part of the keyword selector which has to match the function name.

 ### More questions and answers

 On the wiki